danshearer/COVID-19-UK-Science/README.md

-When the UK's various parliaments return after COVID-19 - or perhaps beforehand, given the efforts being made to keep democracy ticking - the Precautionary Principle will be one of the things they need to continue legislating on, in all four parliaments and assemblies.
+When the UK's various parliaments return after COVID-19 - or perhaps beforehand, given the efforts being made to keep democracy ticking - the Precautionary Principle will be one of the things they need to continue legislating on because it is part of Brexit, in all four parliaments and assemblies.

 It is common to hear in political thinking in England that the Precautionary Principle is a bad idea.
 This seems to also be associated